Davis-Technical-College/DTC-Lab-Scanner/README.md

    - .env, line 1: CLIENT_ID => Application (client) ID for your Azure app, shown in the overview
    - .env, line 2: CLIENT_SECRET => The secret you just generated
    - Login.js, line 39 (optional): If you are a student and wish to have admin access DURING TESTING, replace the email with your own.
 It is not advised to keep this block of code in the release

+# Student 2: James Sales
+I picked this project up in an attempt to finish it but the project was unable to launch due to some outdated node modules and without knowing which versions worked where I was unable to get it to work the way it was.
+The main issues causing the app to be broken was the previous authentication workflow utilizing a node package which was broken.
+The second part broken was the workflow to submit and read data from the database, specifically the photo portion of the application.

+## Progress I have made:
+The project was broken when I started.
+I had to prune a bunch of node modules to get it to launch.
+The main ones were the auth package and the ones associated with the interface for the Firebase RTDB.
+I have been working on going through all of the packages trying to find one that worked for Azure (which is now Entra ID) but none of them worked out.
+I ended up swapping to a generic HTTP request and just getting a token back through that method but I keep running into different errors saying my username or password is incorrect. (see definition of insanity)...

+I also tried to get a test user as I have had to reset my password around 20 times in testing this.
+I would highly recommend asking for this again and seeing if you can convince the IT department to make it have zero securities as far as locking up and requiring a password reset.
+It doesn't need to have any permissions besides being an active user in the Entra ID service.